simonrodrig/personal-website/src/projects/image-hosting.md

 ## Note
-This project was completed for the purposes of a course in Web Development, therefore the source code cannot be distributed publically.
+This project was completed for the purposes of a course in Web Development, therefore the source code cannot be distributed publicly.